-We recommend that first time filers attend a Tax Workshop before accessing the tax software.
+We recommend that first time filers attend a tax workshop.
+For more information: taxes.uchicago.edu

 WARNING: If you received taxable income, you must have all relevant tax documentation from employers, stipend providers, or other relevant entities who provided taxable money (e.g. W-2, 1042-S and/or 1099) before filing.
 You will not able to alter or edit your tax documents after you submit them to the IRS.

-Where Can I Get the UChicago Discount Code for Sprintax?
+Where can I get the UChicago access code for Sprintax?

-Click on the Sprintax logo above to learn how to access Sprintax and how to retrieve your discount code.
-You must log-in to the page with your CNET ID and password.
+OIA will send you an email in mid-February with instructions and a unique Sprintax access code.
 If you do not have a CNET ID or it is no longer valid, you can Review your filing options.

 I forgot to use the code at checkout.
 Can I get reimbursed for my federal file?